PHOTO GALLERY | Supporters brave mud, rain to hear Trump campaign for Oz in Greensburg

 Part of the rally included Trump-backed allegations that the 2020 presidential election he lost to Biden was fraudulent.

-D’Souza alleges in his film and said in his speech that ballot-stuffing occurred that swayed the result in Biden’s favor.
+D’Souza alleges, in his film and speech, that ballot stuffing occurred that swayed the result in Biden’s favor.

 The former president and his backers brought more than 60 federal and state lawsuits across the nation, including approximately a dozen in Pennsylvania, challenging aspects of the election.
 All except one were rejected for lack of merit or standing.